Birmingham Workers Compensation Attorney

 - Your age and overall health

 Insurance companies are known for trying to save money by devaluing claims and minimizing clients’ payouts.
 It is entirely possible that the first settlement offer you receive from a workers’ compensation insurance provider is less than the true value of your claim.
-To make sure that you do not accept a too-low settlement, work with an attorney in Birmingham.
-An attorney can go up against an insurance company in pursuit of fair damages, as well as help you explore any other options for a greater financial recovery.
+To make sure that you do not accept a too-low settlement, work with an experienced workers’ compensation attorney in Birmingham.
+A Birmingham workers’ comp lawyer will have the skills and knowledge to go up against an insurance company in pursuit of fair damages, as well as help you explore any other options for a greater financial recovery.

-How Long Does a Workers’ Compensation Claim Take?
+How Long Does a Workers’ Compensation Claim in Birmingham Take?

 This answer also depends on your unique case.
 If you have a relatively simple case and the insurance company accepts your claim right away, you can expect your first workers’ compensation check within about two weeks of filing your paperwork.
 If your case requires a longer investigation, further proof of your losses or has other complications, however, this could delay the processing of your claim by days or weeks.

-Working with an experienced workers’ compensation lawyer from the very beginning of your claim can help ensure a faster, smoother and more efficient workers’ comp process.
-Your lawyer can help you avoid mistakes that could add time to your claim, such as missing an important filing requirement.
-Your lawyer can also help you negotiate with the insurer to resolve potential issues quickly, such as the denial of your claim or an inadequate settlement offer.
+Working with an experienced Birmingham workers’ compensation lawyer from the very beginning of your claim can help ensure a faster, smoother and more efficient workers’ comp process.
+Your Birmingham workers’ comp attorney can help you avoid mistakes that could add time to your claim, such as missing an important filing requirement.
+Working with a skilled workers’ comp lawyer in Birmingham can also help you negotiate with the insurer to resolve potential issues quickly, such as the denial of your claim or an inadequate settlement offer.

 Workers’ compensation allows you to receive benefits without having to file a lawsuit or prove negligence, but it does not allow for compensation for damages to your quality of life, such as pain, suffering, and inability to enjoy hobbies, sports, and other activities that make life enjoyable.
 These types of losses may be even more difficult for you to deal with than the financial ones.